eliajo/COBOL/README.md

 Fatemeh9312 - Pegah Amanzadeh

 ### How to install
-Clone the repo and run the APK file in the release foleder on your Android phone.
+Clone the repo and run the APK file in the release folder on your Android phone.
 Minimum version needed is Android 8.0.